01/07/2020 'Tis the Season to Supplement Your Health Coverage

 If the scenario above didn’t convince you, consider these statistics:

-- 34 million workers in the private sector do not have access to paid sick leave1
+- 24 percent of workers in the private industry, state and local government do not have access to paid sick leave1

 - 38% of men and women are at risk of developing cancer in their lifetime3